Elyasdj/Sonatype-Nexus-Repository-Manager/README.md

 ## Upgrade & Downgrade

+**Downgrade**:

-**Downgrade**: as of the time I'm writing this readme, directly downgrading Sonatype Nexus Repository Manager is not supported by Sonatype.
+As of the time I'm writing this readme, directly downgrading Sonatype Nexus Repository Manager is not supported by Sonatype.

 Nexus Repo 3 uses internal databases whose schemas can change between releases, making a direct rollback impossible without data corruption.

 The only surefire way to revert to a previous version is to restore a full backup that you took before updating to newer version.